Pauline McLeod, Author, Storyteller, Cultural Educator, Director and Performer. Contributor of many stories in the book Gadi Mirrabooka.

 Pauline Campbell-McLeod was one of Australia’s leading Aboriginal storytellers.
-She was a versatile, multi-talented artist, who is experienced in all facets of the media: TV, Radio, Theatre, Film and writing anything, from plays to short stories.
+She was a versatile, multi-talented artist, experienced in all facets of the media: TV, Radio, Theatre, Film and writing anything from plays to short stories.
 After completing her training at the Eora Centre for performing Arts in Redfern, she worked as a freelance performer for the last nine years.

 Popularly known as `Pauline from Playschool’, she was one of the first Aboriginal performers to appear regularly on a nation-wide Television show.
 Since 1990, Pauline, a delightful animated storyteller, has appeared on Playschool and a number of other Australian television shows with ABCTV and SBSTV.